Kazuya Mishima: Reception

 Kazuya's appearances outside the Tekken games have also been noted.
 Alex Henning of The Fandom Post stated that John Kim's Western comics adapted well Kazuya's personality in the series, finding it similar to his game incarnation.
 For the anime film Tekken: The Motion Picture, Eric Sandroni of Games Retrospect called Kazuya one of the film's characters who seemed realistic.
-However, Adam Dudley's performance as Kazuya in the anime's English dub was not well-received.
+However, Adam Dudley's performance as Kazuya in the anime's English dub was not well received.
 In a review of the first Tekken live-action film, DVD Talk had negative opinions on Kazuya and Heihachi's subplot regarding their rivalry.
 In Kazuya's Revenge, Manlu Movie panned the actor's performance.
 GameCrate disliked his moves (calling them "noticeably generic") and his romantic relationship with Laura.
 Phil Wheat had mixed feelings about Kazuya's role, saying he was still appealing though longtime fans may dislike the changes to his character; Wheat described the teaser for a new film as engaging, and said that he enjoyed seeing Kazuya fight his son, Jin.
 Games Retrospect was harsher, calling Kazuya a "flat" character due to his generic traits.
 With an art piece, Tekken commemorated Kazuya's inclusion as a DLC character in Super Smash Bros.
 Ultimate.
-Screen Rant's Scott Baird expressed disappointment at seeing yet another fighting game character.
-He went on to say that Tekken has a lot of fascinating characters, and claimed that Kazuya is one of the most uninteresting characters in Super Smash Bros.
-Ultimate.
+After its inclusion, Screen Rant's Scott Baird expressed disappointment at seeing yet another fighting game character.
+He went on to say that Tekken has a lot of fascinating characters, and claimed that Kazuya is one of the most uninteresting characters in the game.